 Agents also changed their hairstyles based on local trends, and the women adapted their makeup.
 Yvonne Baseden, a wireless operator in France, told historian Juliette Pattinson that her “hair was cut specially” before setting off for her mission.
 And Yvonne Cormeau, another covert radio operator, recalled being told not to dye her hair, have a manicure, or wear noticeable makeup, as such glamorous touches would be out of place in the rural area where she was being sent.
 Men altered their facial hair—either to fit in with the locals or to change their appearances.
-Gaston Cohen managed to escape France when agents in his Paris-based covert network, known as the PROSPER circuit, began to be arrested.
+Gaston Cohen managed to escape France when agents in his Paris-based covert network, Juggler, a subdivision of the Prosper circuit, began to be arrested.
 He then returned for a new mission with a freshly grown moustache.
 In contrast, Kenneth MacKenzie, an SOE agent in rural France, later recalled having to shave off his own moustache.
 Speaking to an interviewer from the International War Museum, MacKenzie observed that, if he’d kept his facial hair in the region where he worked, “I would be really advertising a British officer, so I had to cut my moustache off.
 Very sad!”

 And the SOE didn’t just demand that their agents make external changes to their grooming habits: London dentists even removed spies’ British fillings and replaced them with gold, as was used by French dentists.